Neural Granger Causality: DREAM Challenge

-In Figure~\ref{AUCDREAM}, we compare the AUROC and AUPR of our cMLP and cLSTM to previously published AUROC and AUPR results on the DREAM3 data \cite{lim2015}.
-These comparisons include both linear and nonlinear approaches: (i) a linear VAR model with a lasso penalty (LASSO)~\cite{lozano:2009}, (ii) a dynamic Bayesian network using first-order conditional dependencies (G1DBN)~\cite{lebre:2009}, and (iii) a state-of-the-art multi-output kernel regression method (OKVAR)~\cite{lim2015}.
-The latter is the most mature of a sequence of nonlinear kernel Granger causality detection methods \cite{sindhwani2012scalable, marinazzo:2008}.
+In Figure \ref{Fig6}, we compare the AUROC and AUPR of our cMLP and cLSTM to previously published AUROC and AUPR results on the DREAM3 data \cite{lim2015operator}.
+These comparisons include both linear and nonlinear approaches: (i)~a linear VAR model with a lasso penalty (LASSO) \cite{lozano2009groupedtemporal}, (ii)~a dynamic Bayesian network using first-order conditional dependencies (G1DBN) \cite{lebre2009inferring}, and (iii)~a state-of-the-art multi-output kernel regression method (OKVAR) \cite{lim2015operator}.
+The latter is the most mature of a sequence of nonlinear kernel Granger causality detection methods \cite{sindhwani2012scalable}, \cite{marinazzo2008kernel}.
 In terms of AUROC, our cLSTM outperforms all methods across all five datasets.
 Furthermore, the cMLP method outperforms previous methods on two datasets, Y.1 and Y.3, ties G1DBN on Y.2, and slightly under performs OKVAR in E.C.1 and E.C.2.
 In terms of AUPR, both cLSTM and cMLP methods do much better than all previous approaches, with the cLSTM outperforming the cMLP in three datasets.
-The PR and ROC curves are displayed in the Supplementary Material.
+The raw ROC curves for cMLP and cLSTM are displayed in Figure \ref{Fig7}.

 These results clearly demonstrate the importance of taking a nonlinear approach to Granger causality detection in a (simulated) real-world scenario.
 Among the nonlinear approaches, the neural network methods are extremely powerful.
-Furthermore, the cLSTM's ability to efficiently capture long memory (without relying on long-lag specifications) appears to be particularly useful.
-This result validates many findings in the literature where LSTMs outperform MLPs.
+Furthermore, the cLSTM’s ability to efficiently capture long memory (without relying on long-lag specifications) appears to be particularly useful.
+This result validates many findings in the literature where LSTMs outperform autoregressive MLPs.
 An interesting facet of these results, however, is that the impressive performance gains are achieved in a limited data scenario and on a task where the goal is recovery of interpretable structure.
 This is in contrast to the standard story of prediction on large datasets.
-For this, the regularization and induced sparsity of our penalties is critical.
+To achieve these results, the regularization and induced sparsity of our penalties is critical.